flexi-framework/flexi/doc/userguide/tutorials/11_cylinder/cylinder.md

 ### Evaluation of Strouhal number

-The Strouhal number is estimated using the forces acting on the cylinder induced by the vortex shedding.
+The Strouhal number (which is a non-dimensional frequency, $Sr=\frac{f \cdot D}{u}$, describing the oscillatory motion of the flow) is estimated using the forces acting on the cylinder induced by the vortex shedding.
 The forces are calculated on the fly during runtime.
 The associated flags in the parameter file are

 ~~~~~~~~~~~~
 CalcBodyForces=T